- August 7, 2024

 There are mainly two types of crypto arbitrage:

 - Arbitrage between exchanges (also known as Triangular Arbitrage): the Bitcoin–Zipmex example is a good case of triangular arbitrage.
-Because crypto can be easily transferred over a blockchain network, there are often opportunities for arbitrage between exchanges.
+Because crypto can be easily transferred over a blockchain network, there are often opportunities for a crypto arbitrage trader to arbitrage between exchanges.

 - Arbitrage within the exchange: for this to happen, you would need to purchase two different crypto assets, such as Bitcoin (BTC) and Ethereum (ETH), from the same exchange and sell it when there’s a price difference.